nockbox/iris/extension/lib/README.md

 ## Building & Updating

-**Only nbx-wasm and nbx-nockchain-types need to be built.** The nbx-crypto module is already included in the repo.
+**Only nbx-wasm needs to be built.** The nbx-crypto module is external and already included in the repo.

 ### Prerequisites